Online Therapy Support for Expats & Digital Nomads

 keyboard_arrow_down

-I offer a limited number of sliding-scale spaces for clients with financial constraints.
-These spots fill quickly, so please inquire about current availability when reaching out.
+Yes, I offer a limited number of reduced-rate sessions for clients experiencing financial constraints.

 What is your cancellation policy?